 Cynthia Jackson, D.O., FAAP

-Cynthia Jackson, D.O., FAAP, is Vice President and Head of the Pediatric and Rare Diseases Centers of Excellence at Quintiles, Inc. For over 15 years, Dr. Jackson has provided medical expertise and clinical development guidance for dozens of pediatric and rare disease clinical trials in a variety of therapeutic areas and age ranges.
+Cynthia Jackson, D.O., FAAP, is Vice President and General Manager Head of the Rare Disease and Pediatric Therapeutic Area at Covance, Inc. For over 18 years, Dr. Jackson has provided medical expertise and clinical development guidance for dozens of pediatric and rare disease clinical trials in a variety of therapeutic areas and age ranges.
 Dr. Jackson has a broad understanding of regulatory requirements for pediatric clinical trials and expertise in global pediatric clinical trial strategy and clinical development planning.
 Dr. Jackson graduated from Des Moines University College of Osteopathic Medicine and completed a rotating internship and residency in Pediatrics at Western Reserve Care System/Tod Children’s Hospital.
 Dr. Jackson completed a fellowship in Pediatric Infectious Diseases at Duke University Medical Center and a fellowship in the Department of Virology, HIV Pathogenesis Lab at Glaxo Wellcome, Inc. Dr. Jackson was previously the Chief of Pediatric Infectious Diseases at UIC and the Children’s Hospital of Illinois.
 She is currently an Assistant Consulting Professor of Pediatrics at Duke University, and has previously been a faculty member at Duke and the University of Illinois.
 When not working, she enjoys hiking in the mountains of southwest Virginia, gardening, horseback riding and volunteering at a local therapeutic horseback riding center.

 Mitchell Goldstein, M.D.